Infinity470/Teleport/README.md

 # Teleport

-A simple plugin for teleport, this plugin has 4 commands.
-You can install this plugin so easily.
-You need to put this plugin in your plugin folder and restart the server and done.
+A simple plugin for teleport, this plugin has 6 commands.

 **Note:** If you are using EssentialsX plugin then this (Teleport) plugin does not need to use.